 He’s been termed a “reluctant pioneer.”
 All Pumpsie Green wanted to do was play professional baseball.
 He didn’t even aspire to the major leagues at first, and would have been content playing for his hometown Oakland Oaks in the Pacific Coast League.
 That said, Pumpsie Green took pride in the fact that he helped accomplish the integration of the Boston Red Sox, the last team in the majors to field an African American ballplayer.

 Green did play 13 years of professional baseball, including four seasons in the American League (with the Red Sox) and one in the National League (with the New York Mets).
-A family man, as of 2010 he lived quietly in El Cerrito, California, not far from where he grew up in Richmond.
+A family man, he lived the rest of his life quietly in El Cerrito, California, not far from where he grew up in Richmond.
 “We were just an average family living in an apartment,” Pumpsie said.
 1

 The elder Elijah Green was reportedly a pretty good athlete, but had a family to care for during the Depression and work took precedence.
 “He was a farmer,” Green said in a 2009 interview, “We came out here to California when I was eight or nine years old.
 He worked at the Oakland Army Base.”
 After the war, Mr. Green worked for the city of Richmond, in the public works department.
 “He was a garbageman,” Pumpsie explained.
 His wife, Gladys, worked mostly as a homemaker before World War II, and during the war as a welder on the docks in Oakland.
 As the children grew older, she became a nurse in a convalescent home.